A variational quantum algorithm for entanglement quantification: Entanglement variational quantum algorithm

 Another crucial factor is the choice of \textit{ansatz}, which directly impacts the trainability and applicability of the VQA.
 For instance, circuits with higher expressibility, although potentially more powerful, tend to be more susceptible to the barren plateau problem and to cost function concentration \cite{Holmes_2022,Friedrich_2023}.

 Given that our approach makes extensive use of Uhlmann's theorem, we give a brief overview of it, emphasizing that one of the purifications can be held fixed while only the other is varied to achieve the maximum.
-For more details, see Sec. \ref{sec:uhlmann} of the SM \cite{supp}.
+For more details, see Appendix \ref{sec:uhlmann}.

 Let $\rho$ and $\sigma$ be two density operators acting on a Hilbert space $\mathcal{H}_A$ with dimension $d_A = \dim \mathcal{H}_A$.
 Then, there exist purifications $\ket{\Psi(\rho)}$ and $\ket{\Phi(\sigma)}$ of $\rho$ and $\sigma$, respectively, in an extended Hilbert space $\mathcal{H}_A \otimes \mathcal{H}_C$ of dimension $d_A d_C = \dim (\mathcal{H}_A \otimes \mathcal{H}_C)$, such that